-Is Glutathione Safe?
+Is Glutathione Safe? -- An Overview

-Glutathione is an antioxidant produced by the body and used in some dietary supplements.
+.
 It is popular among practitioners of complementary and alternative medicine.
 You should talk with your healthcare provider prior to taking glutathione if you:

 - Have asthma

 - Have any allergies, including allergies to foods, dyes, or preservatives

 - Are pregnant or thinking of becoming pregnant

 You should also make sure to tell your healthcare provider about any other medicines you are taking, including prescription and non-prescription medicines, vitamins, and herbal supplements.